 Ask any skier what their favourite annual holiday is and they’ll probably tell you it’s the one they spend skiing.
 It’s such a fun, exciting sport that has the added bonus of taking place in a beautiful mountain environment, especially if you’re lucky enough to live in or visit British Columbia, Canada.

-However, without a little preparation you can easily spend more time on your backside than whizzing down the mountain.
+However, without a little preparation you can easily spend more time on your backside than sliding down the mountain.
 If you’re thinking of skiing for the first time, take these ten tips for skiing for beginners into consideration.

 1. Do Some Research Before You Depart